-6.3 Proposed Provincial Planning Statement, 2024 ("New PPS")
+6.3 Proposed Provincial Planning Statement, 2024 ("PPS")

-A new 'Provincial Planning Statement (the "New PPS") was introduced for public consideration and comment on April 6, 2023, with the latest draft being issued for comment on April 10, 2024.
-The New PPS is intended as a single, province-wide land use planning document.
+The Provincial Planning Statement (the "PPS") came into effect on October 20, 2024.
+The PPS is intended as a single, province-wide land use planning document.
 The stated intent of the Province is to speed up government approval processes and support the achievement of housing objectives across Ontario.

-The New PPS provides policy direction on matters of provincial interest related to land use planning and development.
+The PPS provides policy direction on matters of provincial interest related to land use planning and development.
 If approved, all planning matters would be required "to be consistent" with the New PPS pursuant to subsections 3(5) and 3(6) of the Planning Act.